saltyoperatorarizona/SaltyOperator-ATAK/Plugins/OptimalZero/README.md

 ### Drop Table

-The SOLUTION includes a full DROP TABLE at 25ydâ75yd increments showing bullet drop in inches and in-zone checkmarks (â) at each distance.
+The SOLUTION includes a full DROP TABLE at 25ydâ75yd increments showing bullet drop in inches and in-zone checkmarks at each distance.

 ![Drop Table](images/07_drop_table.png)